ansys/pymechanical-stubs/README.rst

 <https://github.com/ansys/pymechanical-stubs/releases>`_.

 Each wheelhouse archive contains all the Python wheels necessary to install PyMechanical Stubs from scratch on Windows, Linux, and MacOS from Python 3.10 to 3.12.
-You can install this on an isolated system with a fresh Python installation or on a virtual environment.
+In addition, you can install the wheelhouse on a new virtual environment that does not include any previously installed dependencies.

 For example, on Linux with Python 3.10, unzip the wheelhouse archive and install it with these commands: